MENU

 Our Team

-The Centre is Indigenous-led by Indigenous health researchers Dr. Krista Stelkia and Dr. Jeffrey Reading from the Faculty of Health Sciences at SFU.
-The Co-Directors bring strong leadership within the field of Indigenous health research, mentorship, and community engagement with local Indigenous communities as well as Indigenous peoples globally.
-With strong partnerships and respectful working relations with Indigenous health systems partners and leaders such as the First Nations Health Authority, the Co-Directors have a shared vision and commitment to advance, advocate, and support Indigenous (First Nations, Métis, and Inuit) peoples and communities through Indigenous governed approaches to health and wellness.
+The Centre is Indigenous-led by Indigenous health researcher Dr. Krista Stelkia from the Faculty of Health Sciences at SFU.
+The Director brings strong leadership within the field of Indigenous health research, mentorship, and community engagement with local Indigenous communities as well as Indigenous peoples globally.
+With strong partnerships and respectful working relations with Indigenous health systems partners and leaders such as the First Nations Health Authority, the Centre has a shared vision and commitment to advance, advocate, and support Indigenous (First Nations, Métis, and Inuit) peoples and communities through Indigenous governed approaches to health and wellness.

 left to right: Taylor Atwater, Dr. Krista Stelkia, Tara Erb, Dr. Jeffrey Reading, Anita Manshadi, Liz Hunter, and Keiten Brown